UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 Notes:

-Do you expect `DummyClassifier` results to change after scaling the data?

 Let’s check whether scaling makes any difference for 𝑘-NNs.

-The scores with scaled data are better compared to the unscaled data in case of 𝑘-NNs.
+The scores with scaled data are better compared to the unscaled data in the case of 𝑘-NNs.

-We am not carrying out cross-validation here for a reason that that we’ll look into soon.
+We are not carrying out cross-validation here for a reason that we’ll look into soon.

 We are being a bit sloppy here by using the test set several times for teaching purposes.

-But when you build an ML pipeline, please do assessment on the test set only once.
+But when we build any ML models, we should only assess the test set once.

 ---